honojs/website/index.md

 **Hono is the fastest**, compared to other routers for Cloudflare Workers.

 ```
-Hono x 385,807 ops/sec ±5.02% (76 runs sampled)
+Hono x 402,820 ops/sec ±4.78% (80 runs sampled)
-itty-router x 205,318 ops/sec ±3.63% (84 runs sampled)
+itty-router x 212,598 ops/sec ±3.11% (87 runs sampled)
-sunder x 287,198 ops/sec ±4.90% (74 runs sampled)
+sunder x 297,036 ops/sec ±4.76% (77 runs sampled)
-worktop x 191,134 ops/sec ±3.06% (85 runs sampled)
+worktop x 197,345 ops/sec ±2.40% (88 runs sampled)
 Fastest is Hono
-✨  Done in 27.51s.
+✨  Done in 28.06s.
 ```

 See [more benchmarks](/concepts/benchmarks).

 ## Small

 **Hono is so small**.
 With the `hono/tiny` preset, its size is **under 12KB** when minified.
 There are many middleware and adapters, but they are bundled only when used.
-For comparison, the bundle size of Express is 572KB.
+For context, the size of Express is 572KB.

 ```
 $ npx wrangler dev --minify ./src/index.ts